-Students will have the opportunity to attend varying workshops that introduce the concepts of diversity and inclusion.
+Students will have the opportunity to attend varying workshops that introduce the concepts of cultural competency and/or diversity & inclusion.
 Attending a qualifying workshop is required and optimally completed before or in conjunction with the elective options.

 Students have the option to select from the following categories of experiences to gain points toward the completion of their certificate.

 Students will receive certificate points for working with a team, company, organization, or association internationally or that promotes equity, diversity, and inclusion initiatives.